windytan/redsea/README.md

         $ ./configure
         $ make

-If you get an error message about the STDCXX_11 macro or an unexpected token, try installing `autoconf-archive`.

 To update with the newest changes and recompile:

         $ git pull
         $ make clean
         $ autoreconf --install
         $ make

+If you get an error message about the STDCXX_11 macro or an unexpected token, try installing `autoconf-archive`.

+For a slower machine it can take some time to compile the TMC support.
+This can be disabled:

+        $ make RFLAGS="-DNO_TMC"

 ## Usage